Wafflol/Obsidian/Phys 159 Labs/Lab 05/Lab 05.md

 | 7   | $2210\pm$ $10\text{Hz}$ |
 | 9   | $2810\pm$ $10\text{Hz}$ |
 To get our pressure distribution for $f_{1}$, we collected 5 data points starting at the closest end to the speaker.
 We used 12.5 cm increments from one end of the tube.

+Note: Here is an added procedure for it:
+1. Use the same setup as the previous procedure for wiring
+2. Measure the length of the tube, divide it by n-1 where n is the number of data points you want to measure
+3. Take the first data point at the very end of the tube closest to the speaker
+4. Increment by length/(n-1) until you get to the end of the tube
+5. plot in matlab to see pressure distribution

 To get the uncertainty for amplitude, we took 1/4 of the range of the amplitude variance

 | Distance (cm) | Amplitude (V)    |